 Nursing/Allied Health Center

 Office of Admissions

 1750 Chadwick Drive

 Submitting the information to any other Hinds Community College location will delay the processing of your file.

 - Application for Admission to Hinds Community College

-- Application for Selection submitted to Dental Assisting Technology
+- Application for Dental Assisting Technology Program

 - Validation of high school graduation by official high school transcript or high school equivalency transcript (GED®, HiSET®, TASC™, or Mississippi Competency-Based High School Equivalency).
 (For currently enrolled high school students, an updated transcript, validating high school graduation, will be required prior to beginning the program.)